mhjarvis/odin-common-data-structures-and-algorithms/Project: Linked Lists/linked_list.md

     class LinkedList                                // represents the full list with all functions that act on that list

-    isEmpty()                                       // function checks if there are any nodes in the list prepend(data)                                   // fucntion that adds a value to the front of the list (making it the root node)
+    isEmpty()                                       // function checks if there are any nodes in the list prepend(data)                                   // fucntion that adds a value to the front of the list (making it root node)